 How to Keep Your Garage Clean Part 2

-In our last blog post we talked all about how to declutter and deep clean your garage.
+In our last blog post we talked about how to declutter and deep clean your garage.
 The garage is often neglected and can easily get disgusting and dirty.
-The longer you wait before cleaning your garage, the harder of a job it will be and the longer it will take to get it clean and presentable again.
-Once you’ve gotten it really nice and clean, you’ll want to do a few things to retain the cleanliness as long as possible.
+The longer you wait before cleaning your garage, the harder and longer a job it will be to get it clean and presentable again.
+Once you’ve gotten it really nice and clean, you’ll want to do a few things to retain the cleanliness for as long as possible.

 Organizing the clutter

 When you bring everything that you’ve deemed necessary back into the garage, you’ll want to organize everything, to prevent messes and clutter in the future.

 A great idea would be to install shelves on the walls of the garage, if you don’t already have them.
 Having shelves keeps all of your things off the floor, so they won’t be as dirty, and it’s less likely to attract the attention of mice, roaches, and other pests.
 Another great storage idea is to install storage hooks on the ceiling.
 This is great for storing bikes, sports equipment, and camping gear.